ndsev/zswag/docs/java.md

 ## How request decomposition works

 zswag's defining feature is the `x-zserio-request-part` extension: each OpenAPI parameter declares which field of the zserio request it carries (e.g. `base.value`, or `*` for the whole serialized blob).
-On dispatch, `ZswagClient`:
+On dispatch, `OAClient`:

 1. Looks up the OpenAPI operation by `methodName`.
 2. For each declared parameter, resolves its `x-zserio-request-part` path against the typed zserio request via JavaBean getter reflection (`getBase().getValue()`). zserio enums are unwrapped to their numeric value via `ZserioEnum.getGenericValue()`.